gbdev/gbcompo21/README.md

 The rankings are decided according to the [JUDGING](#JUDGING) criteria.

-GitHub is the preferred way, as it will match your amount (if your account is not new), **doubling** the effect on the prize pool!

 ### Open Source Bonus

 If you publish your game source code and assets on a public repository (e.g. GitHub) under [an open source license](https://choosealicense.com/) (GPL, MIT, Apache, CC0...) you get **20%** more of the prize as a bonus!